ballerburg9005/wget-2-zim/README.md

 7. ~/wget-2-zim/wget-2-zim.sh https://example.com

 *I have not actually tested this, but it is really that simple.
 If pacman complains when downloading try pacman -Sy first.*

+# troubleshooting for beginners

+If you get the error "convert: command not found" or "zimwriterfs: command not found" it means that you did not install the necessary dependencies as instructed in the "how to use" section.
+In order to fix this, follow the steps 3-7 outlined in the "MSYS2" section.
+However, you have to understand that the first step (#3) will only work on Archlinux, since every Linux distribution uses a different package manager.
+On Debian or Ubuntu for example, you would use "apt install" instead of "pacman -S" to install those packages.